ABOUT

 🔅 I have learned the value of good neurologists and their staff—who listen and are informed about the most recent interventions and medications for the treatment of the disease.

-🔅 I have learned respect for the brilliant research and professional neurosurgeons and neurologists and for the effectiveness of modern developments such as Deep Brain Stimulation, as well as recent scientific advancements that help quell the symptoms of Parkinson’s Disease.
+🔅 I have learned respect for the brilliant research and professional neurosurgeons and neurologists, like Dr. Casey Halpern, Dr. Lauren Hammer and thier staff for the effectiveness of the Deep Brain Stimulation that I underwent last fall, as well as recent scientific advancements that help quell the symptoms of Parkinson’s Disease.

 May research toward scientific methods to control and eventually cure Parkinson’s Disease continue uninterrupted.
 I invite you to join me on this journey with Parkinson’s Disease.
 We can create, cry, walk together with compassion, and advocate for scientific protocols and developments that lead to more progress in controlling and, ultimately, bidding Parkinson’s Disease farewell.